-Coronavirus disease 2019 (COVID-19) is a contagious illness caused by a new type of coronavirus previously unreported in humans.
-The outbreak originated in Wuhan City, China, on December nearly 180 million, with a cumulative death toll of about 686,000 and 438,000 new cases reported on a daily basis.2 In Oman, 256,542 confirmed cases and 2,848 deaths had been disclosed by the same date.3

-31, 2019, and was classified as a global pandemic by the World Health Organization (WHO) on fear, worry, and stress particularly as a result of lack of knowledge regarding the nature of the virus.4 Attempts to lessen transmission of the virus have resulted in significant changes in daily activities and movement, resulting in many individuals facing the new reality of working and studying from home.
+OVID-19 is a contagious illness caused by a new type of coronavirus previously unreported in humans.
+The outbreak originated in Wuhan City, China, on 31 December 2019, and was classified as a global pandemic by the World Health Organization on 11 March 2020.1 By the end of June 2021, the number of confirmed cases worldwide had reached nearly 180 million, with a cumulative death toll of about 686 000 and 438 000 new cases reported daily.2 In Oman, 256 542 confirmed cases and 2848 deaths had been disclosed by the same date.3 changes in daily activities and movement, resulting in many individuals facing the new reality of working and studying from home.
 Remote methods of communication have replaced more personalized, face-to-face modalities, and many individuals and families have experienced complete or partial unemployment.
 Lockdowns have also severely reduced physical contact between loved ones, friends, and colleagues who live apart.
 On the other hand, enforced proximity to others has generated its own problems.